The best 13 cocoa butter substitutes for chocolate making, confectionery and baking as recommended by an experienced chocolatier.

-Cocoa butter is widely used in chocolate making, confectionery and baking because it has neutral flavour, withstands high temperatures and sets very firm.
+I use cocoa butter in my chocolate making, but also when I'm making confectionery (such as nougat) and in my baking because it has neutral flavour, withstands high temperatures and sets very firm.

-Cocoa butter is part of chocolate coverture and it’s the ingredients that help to get your chocolate nice and shiny and to have a great snap when you break it.
+My chocolate courses students always find it fascinating, when I tell them that cocoa butter is part of chocolate coverture and it's the ingredients that help to get our chocolate nice and shiny and to have a great snap when you break it.

 If you buy cocoa butter separately, you'd know that it can be quite pricey.
 In fact that's the reason why cheaper chocolate doesn't contain much cocoa butter and is regularly replaced by other butters and oils.